 Did you know that over 90% of Icelanders speak English?
 If you’re planning a trip and wondering “Do they speak English in Iceland?”, the short answer is yes.
-Almost everyone does!
-Iceland consistently ranks among the highest non-native English-speaking countries in the world, and you’ll have no problem communicating whether you’re in downtown Reykjavík or exploring remote countryside towns.
+Almost everyone does, especially in cities, tourist areas, and among younger generations.
+Iceland consistently ranks among the highest non‑native English‑speaking countries in the world, so you’ll have no problem communicating whether you’re in downtown Reykjavík or exploring remote countryside towns.

-In this guide, we’ll cover how widely English is spoken, what Iceland’s official language is, and tips for English-speaking travellers visiting Iceland.
+In this guide, we’ll cover how widely English is spoken, what Iceland’s official language is, how Iceland compares to other Nordic countries, and practical tips for both travelers and people considering moving to Iceland.

 Table of Contents